Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Directory **MUST** validate if a mTLS connection can be setup to the URI of an Inway.
 If the Directory is able to set up a connection the Inway **MUST** be given the state `UP`, if not the state of the Inway **MUST** be `DOWN`

+#### Peer listing

+The Directory **MUST** be able to offer a list of the Peers available in the FSC Group.
+The listing should also include the Contract Managers of each Peer.
+This information is used to negotiate Contracts between Peers

 ### Interfaces

 #### Directory Service

 The Directory functionality **MUST** implement an gRPC service, as specified on [grpc.io](https://grpc.io/docs/), with the name `Directory`.
 This service **MUST** offer twelve Remote Procedure Calls (rpc):
 - `RegisterInway`, registers an Inway and the services the Inway is offering to the FSC Group
+- `RegisterContractManager`, registers a Contract Manager
 - `ListServices`, lists the services available on the FSC Group
-- `ListPeerInways`, lists the Inways of a peer
+- `ListPeers`, lists the Peers of a Group
 - `GetGroupInfo`, return the version of the FSC standard used by the FSC Group

 All rpc's **MUST** use Protocol Buffers of the version 3 Language Specification to exchange messages, as specified on [developers.google.com](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec).
 The messages are specified below.